jeregrine/deno_rider/README.md

 Read the [full documentation](https://hexdocs.pm/deno_rider/DenoRider.html) for more information.

+## FAQ

+### When should I use DenoRider?

+If you need to run JavaScript from Elixir, you can give DenoRider a try.
+Some common use cases for that is for example server-side rendering of React or wrapping a JavaScript library in Elixir.

+### What makes DenoRider different from other ways of calling JavaScript from Elixir?

+Since DenoRider embeds the Deno runtime, you don't need any external executables (such as `node`) and the latency for your JavaScript calls is very low.

+### When shouldn't I use DenoRider?

+One reason could be that you want to use another JavaScript runtime, such as Node or Bun.
+Or if you want to use Deno features that DenoRider doesn't provide.

+### What are some common pitfalls?

+There's currently no npm integration, which means that if you want to use an npm package you first need to convert it into something that's consumable by DenoRider.
+To do that you can use [Rollup](https://rollupjs.org), for example.

 ## License

 DenoRider is released under the MIT license.
 See the [LICENSE](LICENSE) file for